laravel/docs/authorization.md

         return $post->isPublic() || $user && $user->isAdministrator();
     });

-If the callback returns a `Response` instance, it will take precedence over any other check, effectively hijacking it.
+If the callback returns a `Response` instance, it will take precedence over any other check.

     Gate::denyIf(function () use ($post) {
         if ($post->isDraft()) {